dlawle/PatchSM-Proj/Plinks/README.md

 Daniel Lawler

 ## Description
+Plinks is a combination pluck engine and rich texturized "background noise generator".

+Plinks takes a 1v/oct CV in and Quantizes it to a midi note, which then creates an arpeggio scale and applies it to a PolyPluck instance with 32 separate voices.
+These voices are passed through a filter and reverb to create lush walls of sound.

 Most if not all of this code was adapted from DaisyExamples repo with a few other things mixed in.
 The code itself is built to work on a custom board (to be realeased) called the Daisy Bed, utilizing the Patch SM.
 Below is an outline of the mapped parameters.
 It should work on just about any board, with a few tweaks!

+The 4 LEDs on the front panel indicate which arpeggio is selected.
+There are 4 modes:
+Major Pentad
+Minor Pentad
+Major Triad
+Minor Triad

 | Pin Name | Function | Comment |